 Hammering plants is full of surprises.
 You'll get beautiful results with very little effort and your child will be getting a valuable science lesson in the process.
-This in an activity that you and your child can do together to make some incredible artwork and in the process, your child will be learning about the natural dyes and different parts of a plant.
+This in an activity that you and your child can do together to make some incredible artwork and, while you're hammering away, your child will be learning about the natural dyes and different parts of a plant.
 Each flower is unique in how it will look when it is imprinted onto paper or fabric.
-This is a great activity to do in the Spring or Summer when so many flowers are in bloom.
+This is a great activity to do in the spring or summer when so many flowers are in bloom.

 What You Need:

 - Clipboard or other smooth piece of wood

 - Flowers such as Bee Balm, Lobelia, Coreopsis, Pansies, Violas, Marigolds, Verbena, Phlox, Impatiens, Cosmos (Note: Stay away from white flowers or waxy flowers as well as flowers that are thick or too pulpy as they make for some not-so-pretty end results)

 - Set your board on a stack of newspapers and then place a paper towel over your board.
 It's a good idea to do this on a sturdy surface that can handle the force of some pounding, like a countertop or a stable desk or table.